actions-marketplace-validations/FullStackIndie_sitemap-generator/README.md

 ### Use site map in the same job with other actions.
 Use the output of sitemap-id to access the path of where the sitemap is located.

 - sitemap-path - is the variable that contains the path to the sitemap.
-You can use this variable to upload the sitemap to S3 or any other storage service, or deploy to your server.
+You can use this variable to upload the sitemap to AWS S3 or any other storage service, or deploy to your server.

 ```
 name: >-